 providing navigation and advocacy resource referrals, grief

-and loss coaching, survivor to survivor recovery programs
+and loss coaching, survivor to survivor recovery programs,

-and financial assistance, and educational speaking forums,
+financial assistance, and educational speaking forums.
+All of this

-which extends the quality of living for those involved in the fight.
+can extend the quality of living for those involved in the fight.